Eisteddfod: Brittany

 According to Marcus Tanner, even though the Breton people have never faced the dire poverty or mass starvation once commonly risked among Irish language speakers, efforts to preserve the Breton language and its literature have traditionally faced an antagonist with a radically different political ideology than speakers of Celtic languages in the British Isles.
 Since the 1789 French Revolution and Reign of Terror, mainstream republicanism in France has embraced policies of Secularisation, centralizing government power in Paris, and coercive Francization through the State-controlled educational system.

 Despite its long history of hostility to religious practice, Marcus Tanner has written that traditional French republicanism is ironically "a Messianic ideology".
 In an early 21st century interview with Marcus Tanner, Ronan Le Coadic explained that post-1789 French Governments have successfully sold the French language as, "the language of progress" and have taught minority language speakers that, "All others were the languages of the Church and the nobility.
 Children were taught that Breton was the language of poverty and the past.
 Even recently I have interviewed people who recalled their shame at school for knowing Breton."

-In contrast, ever since Pope Gregory XI issued the règle d'idiom ("the rule of idiom") in 1373, Roman Catholic clergy were commanded to learn how to preach to and communicate with their flocks in the vernacular.
-This is also why, ever since the French Revolution, the traditional proverb in the Breton language ("Ar brezonek hag ar feiz, A zo breur ha c'hoar e Breiz") ("Breton and [the] Faith are brother and sister in Brittany"), was once commonly quoted.
+In contrast, ever since Pope Gregory XI issued the règle d'idiom in 1373, Roman Catholic clergy were commanded to learn how to preach to and communicate with their flocks in the vernacular.
+This is also why, ever since the French Revolution, the traditional proverb in the Breton language, Ar brezonek hag ar feiz, A zo breur ha c'hoar e Breiz, was once commonly quoted.

-Believers in Breton cultural nationalism have, for these reasons, often been dissidents who criticized or opposed at least some elements of French Republican ideology.
-This is also why efforts to introduce a form of the Eisteddfod into the Breton language revival date from the immediate aftermath of the Revolution.
+Believers in Breton cultural nationalism have, for these reasons, often been dissidents who criticised or opposed at least some elements of French Republican ideology.
+This is also why efforts to introduce a form of the eisteddfod into the Breton language revival date from the immediate aftermath of the Revolution.

 Even though the neo-bardic, Gorsedd, and Eisteddfod movement in Brittany was founded during the early 19th century by Auguste Brizeux, the real heyday of the movement took place between 1900 and the outbreak of the First World War.
 Those two decades were dominated by François Jaffrenou, whose bardic name was Taldir, and who introduced many Iolo Morganwg-inspired elements of Welsh culture into Breton culture and literature.
-During those decades, Taldir founded the Gorsedd Barzed Gourenez Breiz Isel (The Gorsedd of Bards of the Peninsula of Brittany) and did much to encourage both traditional Celtic poetry and a sense of community among Breton Bards.
+During those decades, Taldir founded Gorsedd Barzed Gourenez Breiz Isel and did much to encourage both traditional Celtic poetry and a sense of community among Breton Bards.